smizy/charts/mosquitto/README.md

 ## Persistence

-The [mosquitto](https://hub.docker.com/r/_/eclipse-mosquitto/) image stores the mosquitto data and configurations at the `/mosquitto/data` path of the container.
+The [mosquitto](https://hub.docker.com/r/_/eclipse-mosquitto/) image stores the mosquitto data at the `/mosquitto/data` path of the container.

 The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.